 A Last Will and Testament and a trust are fundamental parts of a thoughtfully prepared estate plan.
 Through these documents, you will specify how your property will be transferred.
-Work with a knowledgeable and experienced wills and trusts attorney at the Vander Laan Law Firm, LLC to prepare your Last Will and Testament or trust as part of your comprehensive estate plan.
+Work with a knowledgeable and experienced wills and trusts estate lawyer at the Vander Laan Law Firm, LLC to prepare your Last Will and Testament or trust as part of your comprehensive estate plan.

 Your Last Will and Testament, commonly referred to simply as a Will, is one of the foundational documents of any estate plan.
 A Will identifies broad categories of assets and explains how those assets will be transferred at the time of your death.